nandashyamrao/Platform/Platform_Engineering_Workshop.md

 # **Platform Engineering Workshop**

 ## **Overview**
-In this lab, we simulated a real-world scenario where a **new feature** in a microservice is controlled using a **feature flag**.
+In the workshop, we simulated a real-world scenario where a **new feature** in a microservice is controlled using a **feature flag**.
 The goal was to assess its **impact on system performance and reliability** before rolling it out to users.
 Dynatrace was used for **observability, automated analysis, and decision-making** based on real-time data.

 By following a structured workflow, we were able to:
 - Enable the **feature flag** to introduce new functionality.